top of page

 In 2024, CGEAI launched #StopExplicitDeepfakes, a youth-led campaign confronting one of AI's most difficult harms that disproportionately impacts women and girls: the spread of non-consensual explicit deepfakes.
 According to Thorn, 1 in 10 teenagers know someone who has been targeted by an explicit deepfake.

 Our goal was simple: to destigmatize the issue, raise awareness, and call for protection for victims.
-Through social media, storytelling, advocacy, and community education, we mobilized young people to speak out about this critical issue, with our campaign reaching over 25,000 people.
+Through social media, storytelling, advocacy, and community education, we mobilized young people to speak out about this critical issue, with our campaign garnering over 43,000 views on social media.

 IMG_4639-min.JPG